indigo-astronomy/indigo/indigo_docs/IMAGING_AF_TUNING.md

 ### Determining the CFZ and Final Step for Focusers Without a Ruler
 This method will give you a rough approximation which should be accurate enough for precise focus.
 1. Use Bachtinov mask to find the precise focus let it run for a while and record the average HFD value and focuser position.
-Let is say HFD = 4.50px and the focuser position is 8000.
+Let is say HFD = 4.50px and the focuser position is **8000**.
 2. Then start moving the focuser in the same direction of the last move you made while focusing.
 Use a small step 1 or 2 focuser steps at a time, and let it run for several exposures, evaluating the average HFD after each step.
-Repeat this until you see the HFD increased by 15-20% (in our case ~5.2px) then record the focuser position let us say 8007.
+Repeat this until you see the HFD increased by 15-20% (in our case ~5.2px) then record the focuser position let us say **8007**.
-3. Subtract the two positions 8007 - 8000 = 7.
-This is a rough estimation of the CFZ/2 and our CFZ is around 14 steps.
+3. Subtract the two positions:\
+ **8007 - 8000 = 7**\
+ This is a rough estimation of the **CFZ / 2** and our CFZ is around **14steps**.
 4. You can repeat the following procedure with several stars and use the average result.

-Now as we have an approximation of the CFZ we can set the **Final step** to CFZ/2 (7 steps in the example).
+Now as we have an approximation of the CFZ we can set the **Final step** to **CFZ / 2** (**7steps** in the example).
 If the focus is not accurate enough we can decrease this value a bit more.

 **NOTE:** This method sensitive to the seeing conditions.
 With better seeing you will get a better result.